nclarius/Moode-group-assignment-administration/README.md

 See [instructions](https://github.com/nclarius/pyMoodle/blob/main/README.md).

-Instructions and program output are currently German.
+Instructions and program output are currently in German.
 If you are interested in an English translation, please contact me.